upscayl/upscayl/README.md

 ![New Project (5)](https://user-images.githubusercontent.com/25067102/191081148-ca101da1-d601-4170-9d41-26fc2de8c027.png)

-v2 will probably release next month (November) as we're kinda busy with other things at the moment, thanks for the support :)
+v2 will release soon.
+We're kinda busy with other things at the moment so sorry for the delay, thanks for the support :)

 </a>